cfengine/documentation/reference/components/file_control_promises.markdown

 This directive can be given multiple times within any file, outside of body and bundle definitions.

-Only [soft classes][Classes and Decisions#Soft Classes] from common bundles can be used in class decisions inside `file control bodies`.
+Only [soft classes][Classes and Decisions#soft-classes] from common bundles can be used in class decisions inside `file control bodies`.

 ### inputs